henriksommerfeld/blog-hugo/content/article/2025-07-10-unifi-protect-with-local-account-and-tailscale/index.md

 ## Remote Access with Local Account

 The obvious limitation of using a local account is that it's _local_.
 But by using Tailscale on my phone or other device, I can reach my local network and my Unifi console at `192.168.1.1`.
 My Raspberry Pi that runs Home Assistant is on my tailnet and have _[Tailscale Subnet routers][3]_ enabled.
-That gives me access to both _Unifi Protect_, _Home Assistant_ and whatever else I find useful on my home network regardless of whether I'm home or not.
+That gives me access to _Unifi Protect_ on my home network regardless of whether I'm home or not.

 [1]: /my-unify-dream-wall
 [2]: https://www.ui.com/physical-security